petersalmon/petersalmon.github.io/README.md

 This project involves the prediction of the critical temperature for various, potential, superconducting compounds using a Random Forest Regression model.
 The critical temperature for materials is nutoriously difficult to predict.
 The model created here may aid researchers in the inference of critical temperatures based on a compound's chemical structure and characteristics.

+### Autism Spectrum Disorder Classification

+View this project on [Jupyter nbviewer](http://nbviewer.jupyter.org/github/petersalmon/petersalmon.github.io/blob/master/Autism_Classification/Autism%20Spectrum%20Disorder%20Classification.ipynb) or [GitHub](https://github.com/petersalmon/petersalmon.github.io/blob/master/Autism_Classification/Autism%20Spectrum%20Disorder%20Classification.ipynb)

+In this project, a predictive classification model is built with the goal of predicting whether or not a child will be diagnosed with Autism Spectrum Disorder (ASD).
+The process for diagnosing ASD is, currently, lengthy as well as costly.
+A statistical model may relieve some of the shortcomings of the current process making it more efficient and easier to implement.

 Projects